Microsoft-CISL/sqlite-autotuning/README.md

-# MLOS Autotuning Template Repo
+# MLOS Autotuning for Sqlite Repo

-This repo is a barebones template for a developer environment with some basic scripts and configs to help do autotuning for a new target using [MLOS](https://github.com/microsoft/MLOS).
+This repo is a fork of the [mlos-autotuning-template](https://msgsl.visualstudio.com/MLOS/_git/mlos-autotuning-template) repo.

+It is meant as an demo/example for tuning sqlite.

+## Prerequisites

+- `git`
+- `docker`
+- `vscode`
+- Azure
+  - Subscription ID
+  - Resource Group Name

 ## Getting Started

-1. Fork this repository.
+1. Clone this repository.
 2. Open this repository in VSCode.
 3. Reopen in a devcontainer.